Visiting the House of Lords

 Watch Lords select committees

 The House of Lords has select committees which look at long-term, cross-cutting issues.
 Everyone is welcome to attend evidence sessions on a first-come, first-served basis.

 Visitors should arrive one hour before the session begins and wait at the Cromwell Green visitor entrance.

-- Member tours: These are free and take place on weekdays.
+- Inside UK Parliament tours: These are free and take place on weekdays.
 You can book in advance by contacting a member of the Lords.
 Available to UK residents only.

 - Tour bookings and ticket prices

 Visit the Parliamentary Archives

 The public are also welcome to make an appointment to visit the Parliamentary Archives for research purposes.
 The archives date back to 1497 and are housed over 12 floors in the House of Lords' Victoria Tower.